 - Appetite loss

 It is always better to deal with the possible cause of respiratory infections urgently.
+Check the temperature and humidity content of the tank and adjust if needed.

+Treatments from a vet are required for most respiratory infections.
 Injections or oral doses of antibiotics are most often administered to your beardie.

 Please do not try any home treatments rather than just sorting out their living space.

-2. Metabolic bone disease (MBD)
+2. Metabolic Bone Disease (MBD)

 The most common sickness related to metabolism in captivity diurnal lizards, especially bearded dragons, is a metabolic bone disease.